The Flag Wool and Fiber Festival

 Gus: Give me the overview and a brief history of the festival.

 Andrea: The Flag Wool and Fiber Festival was rebuilt and rebranded in 2015 into an energetic event loved and supported by the local community and participants across the southwest.
-We’re growing rapidly each year and are looking forward to our most spectacular festival yet in 2017!
+We’re growing rapidly each year and are looking forward to our most spectacular festival yet!

 Gus: Pretend you talking to someone who has never been to your fiber festival, what would you highlight as your “WOW” attractions?